Skip to main content

 GLP-1 drugs

-The list prices for the other FDA-approved GLP-1 weight-loss medications, Wegovy (semaglutide) and Saxenda (liraglutide), are actually slightly higher than Zepbound’s price: $1,349 for a month’s supply.
-But liraglutide is now available as a generic, unlike other GLP-1 medications, which can be much less expensive than brand-name Saxenda.
+The list price of Saxenda (liraglutide), another FDA-approved GLP-1 weight-loss medication, is actually slightly higher than Zepbound’s price, but liraglutide is now available as a generic, unlike other GLP-1 medications, which can be much less expensive than brand-name Saxenda.
 Talk to your provider about whether the generic liraglutide is appropriate for you.
-Novo Nordisk also offers a savings plan for Wegovy that can bring the cost down to $0 a month for people whose insurance partially covers their prescription and $650 a month for those whose insurance won’t cover their prescription.
+Wegovy (semaglutide) recently lowered its prices considerably, for a limited time; find out more about Wegovy’s costs.

 Non-GLP-1 alternatives